 As part of its inclusion efforts, HD has been inviting women and young people from north and south Mali to join discussion forums with various local authorities and leaders to share their views and concerns about the peace process and the future of Mali.
 These discussion forums aim to promote an inclusive approach to the peace process which is essential to finding a lasting solution and gaining nationwide civil society support for any ensuing reform.
 HD ensures the participants have access to technical experts during these discussions to enable them to define their claims; the forums also serve as a platform through which their voices can be heard by the parties to the negotiations.

-In addition, HD has established dialogue processes between communities in northern Mali (for example, between the Arab and Touareg communities in Ansongo and Bourem), leading to the signing of local agreements to ensure that tensions between them are peacefully mitigated.
+In addition, HD has established dialogue processes between communities in northern and central Mali (for example, between the Arab and Touareg communities in Ansongo and Bourem or between Fulani and Dogon communities in Mopti Region), leading to the signing of local agreements and verbal engagements to ensure that tensions between them are peacefully mitigated.

 HD also organised networks of religious leaders of various regions (Mopti, Gao and Timbuktu), in order for them to better understand the national peace process, to tackle religious discrepancies among congregations, and to play a role in the pacification of the country.